kdittmann/kdittmann/README.md

 - 👋 Hi, I’m @kdittmann
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning more coding
-- 💞️ I’m looking to collaborate on best coding
+- 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me ... no thanks
+- 📫 How to reach me ... kdittmann on github

 <!---
 kdittmann/kdittmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.